My Role Is Changing

 6. Let others in.

 Those family members and friends who disappeared may now reappear, anxious to visit your caree.
-The temptation may be to make these visits difficult for those family members and friends, believing they haven’t earned the right to be involved now.
+The temptation may be to make these visits difficult for those family members and friends, believing they haven't earned the right to be involved now.
 Let go of that temptation and let the visits happen.
-Be at peace because you have no regrets.
+Ask the hospice staff for help managing the visits if you worry that the dysfunction may become a distraction.
+Be at peace, like Andy, because you have no regrets.
 When you avoid judging, you keep your inner peace.